 - For moderate power dissipation (2 to 6 watts), the use of passive heatsinks and heatspreaders attached with thermally conductive double-sided tapes or retainers can offer quick thermal solutions. - The use of lightweight finned external passive heatsinks can be effective for dissipating up to 10 watts.
+If implemented with forced air as well, the benefit can be a 40% to 50% increase in heat handling efficiency over bare packages.
 The more efficient external heatsinks tend to be tall and heavy.
-To help protect component joints from bulky heatsink-induced stresses, the use of spring loaded pins or clips that transfer the mounting stress to a circuit board is advisable.
+To help protect component joints from bulky heatsink induced stresses, the use of spring loaded pins or clips that transfer the mounting stress to a circuit board is advisable.
 The diagonals of some of these heatsinks can be designed with extensions to allow direct connections to the board. - Flip-chip packages: All flip-chip packages are thermally enhanced BGAs with die facing down.
 They are offered with exposed metal heatsink at the top.
 These high-end thermal packages lend themselves to the application of external heatsinks (passive or active) for further heat removal efficiency.
 Again, precaution should be taken to prevent component damage when a bulky heatsink is attached. - Active heatsinks can include a simple heatsink incorporating a mini fan or even a Peltier Thermoelectric Cooler (TECs) with a fan to blow away any heat generated.
 Any considerations to apply TEC in heat management should require consultation with experts in using the device, since these devices can be reversed and cause damage to the components.
-Also, condensation can be an issue. - Outside the package itself, the board on which the package sits can have a significant impact on thermal performance.
+Also, condensation can be an issue. - Molded packages (FG456, FG676, BG575, BG728, and so forth) with or without exposed metal at the top can also use heatsinks at the top for further heat removal.
+These BGA packages are similar in construction to those used in Graphics cards in PC applications, and heatsinks used for those applications can easily be used for these packages, as well.
+In this case, the Junction-to-Case resistance is the limiting consideration. - Outside the package itself, the board on which the package sits can have a significant impact on thermal performance.
 Board designs can be implemented to take advantage of a board's ability to spread heat.
 The effect of the board is dependent on its size and how it conducts heat.
 Board size, the level of copper traces on it, and the number of buried copper planes all lower the junction-to-ambient thermal resistance for packages mounted on the board.

-The junction-to-board thermal resistance for Virtex-II Pro packages are given in Table 5-1.
+The junction-to-board thermal resistance for Virtex-II packages are given in Table 5-3.
 A standard JEDEC type board was used for obtaining the data.
 Users need to be aware that a direct heat path to the board from a component also exposes the component to the effect of other heat sources - particularly if the board is not cooled effectively.
 An otherwise cooler component might be heated by other heat contributing components on the board.